I don’t remember the circumstance of this question.

 No one’s perfect.

-I’ll implore you though, sweet lovey, to choose truth as often as you can.
+I’ll implore you though, lovey, to choose truth as often as you can.
 Unapologetically.
 Those truths that impact those around you, loved ones and those you just share this earth with.
 The most important truths, though, are those that comprise you.

 So, yes.
 You can just lie.

 I can too.
-Let’s remind each other, by presence more than words, of the power truth has, even following lies in the lineup.
+Let’s remind each other, by presence more than words, of the power that truth has, even following lies in the lineup.
 No matter how far off course lies veer us, it’s nothing a dose of truth can’t fix.

 And that’s the truth.